 “What were your favorite highlights in Europe?”

-That was a question I was asked a bunch once I return from 3 months of backpacking through Europe.
+That’s a question I was asked a bunch once I returned from 3 months of backpacking through Europe.

 At that time I was so overwhelmed I had no idea how to answer.

-A few things stood out above the rest, but then I’d totally forget about something else that I thought was great.
+But then I’d forget about something else that was great.

 The countries I traveled to during those 3 months were: